-“Barrow Island lease” means the petroleum lease dated 27 February 1967 granted under the Petroleum Act 1936 and registered as Number 1H and named “Barrow Island” under that Act and includes that lease as renewed, substituted or varied;
+Barrow Island lease means the petroleum lease dated 27 February 1967 granted under the Petroleum Act 1936 and registered as Number 1H and named “Barrow Island” under that Act and includes that lease as renewed, substituted or varied;

 Note: though repealed by the Petroleum Act 1967, the Petroleum Act 1936 continues to apply to the Barrow Island lease and renewals of it (see the Petroleum Act 1967 s.
 134).

-“Barrow Island lessee” means the lessee under the Barrow Island lease;
+Barrow Island lessee means the lessee under the Barrow Island lease;

-“BI Act Minister” means the Minister to whom the administration of this Act is for the time being committed;
+BI Act Minister means the Minister to whom the administration of this Act is for the time being committed;

-“CALM Act Minister” means the Minister to whom the administration of the Conservation and Land Management Act 1984 is for the time being committed;
+CALM Act Minister means the Minister to whom the administration of the Conservation and Land Management Act 1984 is for the time being committed;

-“carbon dioxide” means gases consisting predominantly of carbon dioxide recovered during gas processing on Barrow Island;
+carbon dioxide means gases consisting predominantly of carbon dioxide recovered during gas processing on Barrow Island;

-“gas” means natural gas and other petroleum;
+gas means natural gas and other petroleum;

-“gas processing project purpose” includes, without limiting the ordinary meaning of the term, any of the following —
+gas processing project purpose includes, without limiting the ordinary meaning of the term, any of the following —

 (a) the conveyance by pipeline of gas or a product of gas processing;